This document is intended for Moto E (2nd Gen.) and Moto X (2nd Gen.) users

-- To access the dialer, tap the blue phone icon.
+- To access the Dialer, tap the icon.

-- To silence an incoming call alert, press the POWER or VOLUME buttons on the side of the phone.
+- To silence an incoming call alert: Press the Volume buttons on the side of the phone.

 Call/voicemail forwarding will transfer any call ignored or not answered on one phone to another phone, where it can be answered or allowed to go to voicemail.